Advent Prayers Week One: The Hope of Advent

 The family wasn’t ideal.
 The surroundings weren’t grand.
 The situation wasn’t without its’ difficulties, however, you came in the midst of all of that.
 Emmanuel.
 God with us.
 God in the messy.
 God in the dirty.
 God in the difficult and the troubled.

 Your plan to redeem and restore mankind was to dwell among us, fully God and fully man.
 You chose to come to earth enrobed in the fragile soft skin of a newborn baby and set aside all of the glory of heaven for one purpose.
 You came to be with us.
 You came to love us.
-You came die for us, so that we might live.
+You came to die for us so that we might live.

 Help us to see that you are with us.
 Nothing is too difficult, too messy, or too dirty for you.
-Jesus came to give us the gift of eternal life through the salvation that only you, our Heavenly Father, can give when we believe on your Son, repent of our sins, and confess Jesus as our Lord and Savior.
+Jesus came to give us the gift of eternal life through the salvation that only you, our Heavenly Father, can give when we believe in your Son, repent of our sins, and confess Jesus as our Lord and Savior.

 That first Christmas, you gave us the gift of hope wrapped in swaddling clothes and laid in a manger.
 Thank you, Father, for your immeasurable gift.

 In Jesus’ precious name, we pray.
+Amen.

 Bobbie Schaeperkoetter is married to her high school sweet heart and is a homeschooling mama of a tween boy and a teen boy.
 She loves Jesus with her whole heart and is just doing her best to honor him in the craziness of life.
 She hopes that by sharing her efforts to do so, she can shake a little salt, shine a little light, and encourage you to do the same.